userkahye/input-dyn/README.md

 `paper`: [Revett, K., et al. : A Survey of User Authentication Based on Mouse Dynamics.](https://www.researchgate.net/publication/216864668_A_survey_of_user_authentication_based_on_mouse_dynamics)

-`why notable`: review; summarizing the state of the art in user authentication based on mouse dynamics at this time.
+`why notable`: A review.
+Summarizing the state of the art in user authentication based on mouse dynamics at this time.

 ---